JahsiasWhite/AudioShape/README.md

 Music Player also has an extensive full-screen mode.
 Sit back and watch the audio spectrum of the current song.
 Listening to an MP4?
 Full-screen mode even lets you watch the accompanied music video!

+# IDEAS

+- Move the effects off of the tab. make the main screen slide up and the effect controller screen slides up.

 WIP

 TODO: